RILAB/bis101/lecture07.md

 What can you do w/ sequencing <strong style="font-size: 150%; color: red;">?</strong>

 * learn the sequence: detect **SNPs** and other variants
-* bisulfite seq. - methylated C's -> T seq. compare to normal
+* bisulfite seq. - methylated C's -> T seq. compare to normal for epigenetic change. (can tell how old someone is by their methylation changes!)
 * transcriptome
 * proteome
 * nuclease digestion